6-Pound Puppy Dies After Eating 46 Short Rib Bones

-A 6-pound puppy met a tragic end after somehow finding its owner’s barbecue leftovers and eating nearly 50 short ribs.
+A six-pound puppy met a tragic end after somehow finding its owner’s barbecue leftovers and eating nearly 50 short ribs.

 The incident took place in Sacramento, California, where animal welfare officials said the very sick puppy was brought to a shelter.
 As Fox News reported, the “sweet scruffy puppy” was dropped off at the Sacramento Society for the Prevention of Cruelty to Animals shelter, where the owner was either unwilling or unable to pay for the treatment needed.